thelmaboamah/bootstrap_mockups/readme.md

 ##Tips

 * Refer to the Bootstrap's documention for more guidance.
-You can find two main sectinons of documentation, one for all of Bootstraps [CSS classes](http://getbootstrap.com/css/), and another for all of it's [components](http://getbootstrap.com/components/) (a combination of CSS & JavaScript)
+You can find two main sections of documentation, one for all of Bootstrap's [CSS classes](http://getbootstrap.com/css/), and another for all of its [components](http://getbootstrap.com/components/) (a combination of CSS & JavaScript)
 * For placeholder images you try [placekitten](https://placekitten.com/)!